trofi/trofi.github.io.gen/posts/258-gnu-make-s-secondary-expansion-feature.md

 ```

 It might not be obvious, but `Segmentation fault` happens within
-`GNU make` itself, not just some tool it runs.
-Jobserver token loss
+`GNU make` itself, not just some tool it runs. `jobserver` token loss
 is another sign of things went wrong with `make` process itself.

 This time crash happened only if I used `make --shuffle` option.

 I was not able to craft a simple crashing example.
 I spent some time in
 `gdb` to understand the failures mode.
 I found that it has something to
-do with another fun `GNU make` extension: `Secondary Expansion`.
+do with another `GNU make` extension: `Secondary Expansion`.
 I'll
 quote another bit of `GNU make` manual entry:

 ```